Equal Access: Universal Design of Physical Spaces

 - Are disability-related access issues addressed in your evaluation methods?

-- Is the environment appealing and welcoming to those with a broad range of cultures, ages, abilities, and other characteristics?
+- Is the environment appealing and welcoming to those with a variety of cultural backgrounds, ages, abilities, and other characteristics?

-Make physical access welcoming and accessible to people with a variety of abilities, genders, and ages.
+Make physical access welcoming and accessible to people with a variety of abilities, sizes, and ages.

 - Are there convenient, wheelchair-accessible parking spaces and routes of travel to facilities and within facilities?